JunJul/JunJul/README.md

 ## **About me**

 - A passionate Self-taught Machine Learning Engineer
-- Currently learning Aartifical Intelligence and Machien Learning by self
+- Currently learning Aartifical Intelligence and Machine Learning by self
 - Going to the gym and watching anime during my downtime
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://github.com/JunJul/Resume/blob/Master/Resume.pdf)